Blue Cross of Arizona

 Child-Only policies are now offered by Blue Cross Blue Shield of Arizona in select counties.

-Short-term policies are an alternative to child-only policies, and for those seeking coverage for up to 180 days.
+Short-term policies are an alternative to child-only policies, and for those seeking coverage for up to 364 days.
 The short term link is at the top of the page, and you may apply online if you would like.
 Please keep in mind that short-term health insurance policies DO NOT qualify as essential coverage under the Patient Protection and Affordable Care Act, (Obamacare.)
 Being uninsured for more than 90 continuous days triggers an IRS penalty of $695.00, or 2.5% of MAGI, whichever is greater.
 Under certain conditions the IRS may waive the penalty.
 Based on the 2016 presidential election, it is likely that the tax penalty, and the ACA in general, will be repealed early in 2017.

 CIGNA/Blue Cross Blue Shield of Arizona